ASRFacet-Rb

 Operator Habit

-When you are unsure, start with passive or lab before escalating to scan.
+When you are unsure, start with passive or lab before escalating to scan, and use portscan only when you need scanner-style control.